-After three years with Digit, Wiley’s a big proponent of the app.
+After three years of use, Wiley’s a big proponent of the Digit app.

 “I’m definitely a fan of passive saving,” he says.
 “For people like me [he’s talking about all the Bad Savers out there], not having to think about it is the best way to save.”

-If Digit sounds like the right fit for you, signing up here is super painless.
+If Wiley’s experience in this Digit review sounds like the right fit for your needs, signing up here is super painless.